Family & Relationships

-Personalised care and support can help you to live more comfortably and independently.
 Getting help at the right time can help improve your quality of life and allow you to continue enjoying life, plan ahead and make choices that are right for you.

 Same-sex couples in the United Kingdom can have their relationships legally recognised and have the same rights as a married couple.

 These are a great way to get involved in local activities.
 Here’s a handy list of community centres and hubs in Newcastle, so you can find out what’s happening near you.

 support available if you’re having problems paying energy and household bills

 can happen to anyone.
 It’s described as any incident or pattern of incidents that are: controlling, coercive, threatening, violent.